reiinakano/invariant-risk-minimization/README.md

 by Arjovsky, et. al.

-After trying lots of hyperparameters and various tricks, this implementation seems to consistently achieve close to the paper-reported values (train accuracy > 70%, test accuracy > 60%), though there might be a bit of instability depending on the random seed.
+After trying lots of hyperparameters and various tricks, this implementation achieves close to the paper-reported values (train accuracy > 70%, test accuracy > 60%), though training can be quite unstable depending on the random seed.

 The most common failure case is when the gradient norm penalty term is weighted too highly relative to the ERM term.
 In this case, Φ converges to a function that